seldonian-framework/Tutorials/_tutorials/custom_base_node.md

     </figure>
 </div>

   For the underlying machine learning model, we will adopt a linear regression model.
 Linear regression on this data could predict the exact value of the label for any given value of $X$, so the theoretical lower bound on the squared error, $a$, is 0.
 However, the theoretical upper bound, $b$, is infinite because the predicted value from the model is not bounded.
 Plugging in $Z_{N_{\text{safety}}+1}=b=\infty$ into equation \eqref{st_upper} or $Z_{N_{\text{cand}}+1}=b=\infty$ into equation \eqref{cs_upper} would result in an infinite upper bound on the CVaR statistic, which would mean that our safety constraint would never pass.
 In order to provide some finite upper bound on the squared error, we need to bound the outputs of the linear regression model as well.
-Clipping is not an option because it would render our model's predict function undifferentiable, making us unable to use gradient descent during candidate selection.
+Clipping is not an option because it would render our model's predict function undifferentiable, making us unable to use gradient descent during <code class='glossary-term'>candidate selection</code>.
 Instead, we can bound the model predictions by applying a sigmoid function to the model outputs, like:

 $$
 \begin{equation}